 Day 5: Bicycle Vranov nad Dyji to Telč

 Highlights: Renaissance Slavonice, town of TelčOur ride today takes us out of the lowland vineyards of southern Moravia and away from the Austrian borderlands.
 We cross the wheat fields and forests of the Bohemian-Moravian highlands, an ancient plateau incised by rivers creating excellent sites for fortified towns and villages.
 Telč (say "telch") is one of the best preserved of these fortress towns.
 Heavily influenced by architectural styles from Italy, the late 16th century town square is a wonder of town planning with multi-colored building facades.
 We spend two nights in Telč.
-Dinner is together.
+Dinner is on your own tonight.
 Distance: 77 km (48 miles).

 Lodging: Hotel U Hrabenky

 Day 6: Loop ride from Telč or rest day

 Highlights: Renaissance Telč (UNESCO World Heritage Site)and Medieval TrestThere are plenty of things to see and do in Telč today but we've planned on a loop ride to the north through beautiful areas of forest for those who need a little exercise.
 The highlands get higher here.
 Otherwise, you can enjoy lounging in the sidewalk cafes on the square of this perfect gem of 16th century town planning.
 This afternoon we'll have a fascinating guided tour of the town and its castle.
 Dinner is together.
 Distance: 40 km (25 miles; actually, you can make this ride as long as you'd like!)

 Lodging: Hotel U Hrabenky